seanfilipov/ldp-testdata/doc/algorithms.md

-# Generation Algorithms
+# Data Generation Algorithms

-In the test data generated so far, I've found that the data generation algorithm can be classified as Simple, Dependent, or Unique.
+In the test data generated so far, I've found that a data generation algorithm can be classified as Simple, Dependent, or Unique.

 ## Class A: Simple